-Dedicated to the goddess of victory, the Temple of Athena Nike is a smaller temple on the Acropolis and was built in 420 BC.
-Built in the Ionic order, the elegant columns with fluted grooves in homage to the feminine elements of the goddess.
-An continuous frieze around the Temple depicts victorious narratives.
-It was designed by the architect Kallikrates and is a beautiful example of designs from the High Classical Period.
+Dedicated to the goddess of victory, the Temple of Athena Nike is a smaller temple on the Acropolis and was built in 420BCE.
+Built in the Ionic order, the elegant columns feature fluted grooves in homage to the feminine elements of the goddess, while a continuous frieze around the temple depicts victorious narratives.
+It was designed by the architect Callicrates and is a beautiful example of designs from the High Classical Period.

 Located in downtown Athens, a short walk away from larger attractions such as the Acropolis, Kerameikos cemetery is a must-visit historical site.
-The area was named after the potters who originally lived there thousands of years ago, yet the ancient site was only discovered in 1861 when archeologists were excavating around the area.
-The site includes the remains of a city wall built in 479 BC and the ruins of a road which once was used in the Panathenaic Procession.
+The area was named after the potters who originally lived in the area before it was turned into a cemetery, yet the ancient site was only discovered in 1861 when archeologists were excavating around the area.
+As well an ancient graves, the site includes the remains of a city wall built in 479BCE and the ruins of a road which once was used in the Panathenaic Procession.

 Perched on top of the Lycabettus Hill, the whitewashed chapel of Agios Georgios can be seen from much of central Athens and from it visitors can survey the whole city.
 While the Greek Orthodox chapel that stands today was built in the 18th century, traces of a temple dedicated to Zeus have been found on the site, while a Byzantine church dedicated to the prophet Elias also preceded today’s chapel.
 The chapel is accessible either by foot or funicular.